 The travel advice summary below is provided by the Foreign and Commonwealth Office in the UK.
 'We' refers to the Foreign and Commonwealth Office.
 For their full travel advice, visit www.gov.uk/foreign-travel-advice.

 Since the hurricanes of September 2017, rebuilding back better has been the vision of the islands.
 Tourism, particularly in the marine sector, has bounced back and all beaches are open.
 Several hotels as well as bars and restaurants remain closed.
 Visitors should, however, be aware that recovery and clean-up efforts are continuing and several hotels remain closed.
 Swimmers should be mindful that debris may remain on some beaches or in the sea, and should exercise caution.

 Local authorities can provide further information and you should follow their advice.
 You can follow the Department of Disaster Management and HM Governor’s Office Facebook pages and the Twitter account of Governor Gus Jaspert for updates on BVI.

 The hurricane season usually runs from June to November and further storms could affect the Caribbean.
-The impact of these could be particularly severe in light of the damage already caused by Hurricane Irma.
+The impact of these could be particularly severe in light of the damage already caused by the 2017 hurricanes.
 You should monitor local and international weather updates from the US National Hurricane Center and follow the advice of local authorities, including any evacuation orders.

 As the BVI is a British Overseas Territory, there is no formal British diplomatic or consular representation and the local authorities deal with all requests for emergency assistance.

 UK Emergency Travel Documents (ETDs) are processed by the British High Commission in Barbados (not valid for travel through the United States of America without a valid US visa).

 UK health authorities have classified the British Virgin Islands as having a risk of Zika virus transmission.
 For more information and advice, visit the National Travel Health Network and Centre website.